 35.3.5.4.
 Usage and Rules of Multi-Link element in the context of multi-link (re)setup

-For each requested link in addition to the link on which the (Re)Association Request frame is transmitted, the Link Info field shall contain the corresponding Per-STA Profile subelement(s).
+For each requested link in addition to the link on which the (Re)Association Request frame is transmitted, the Link Info field (#6729)of the Basic variant Multi-Link element carried in the (Re)Association Request frame shall contain the corresponding Per-STA Profile subelement(s).
 For each Per-STA Profile subelement included in the Link Info field, the Complete Profile subfield of the STA Control field shall be set to 1 (see 35.3.2.2 (Advertisement of complete or partial per-link information)).

 The Link ID subfield of the STA Control field of the Per-STA Profile subelement for the corresponding non-AP STA that requests a link for multi-link (re)setup with the AP MLD is set to the link ID of the AP affiliated with the AP MLD that is operating on that link.
 The link ID is obtained during multi-link discovery (see 35.3.4 (Discovery of an AP MLD)).